This is a guest article written by Anjilla Young, Director of Marketing for Smart Pet Love

 How can you help your dog improve their separation anxiety or prevent it from happening?

-- Teach them to self-soothe.
-Toys that require mental stimultion and concentration are great for helping dogs stay busy.
+Toys that require mental stimulation and concentration are great for helping dogs stay busy.
 Things like toys that can be stuffed with treats or "games" for your pooch are also good tools.
 These methods keep them distracted and can help them forget their fears, or tune out the anxiety.